-Joanne previously worked as a Senior Staff Attorney at Legal Momentum’s Immigrant Women Program where she was a principal drafter and negotiator of the immigration title of the 2005 reauthorization of the Violence Against Women Act.
-For over five years Joanne represented immigrants in family law and immigration proceedings in the San Francisco Bay Area.
+Prior to that, Lin worked at Legal Momentum’s Immigrant Women Program where she was a principal drafter and negotiator of the immigration title of the Violence Against Women and Department of Justice Reauthorization Act of 2005.